Cocaine Addiction TreatmentYou are here:

-Tips to Prevent Relapse of Cocaine Abuse and Addiction
+Tips to Prevent Relapse of Cocaine Addiction

 - Watch out for New Prescriptions: Some individuals relapse because of prescription opiate pain relievers such as hydrocodone.
 Doctors should inform recovering cocaine addicts about their addiction in advance.
 Non-narcotic painkillers medications are available, and doctors may treat the pain while reducing the risk of relapse.

 - Find Sober Hobbies and Make Sober Friends: Getting bored is a major complaint of cocaine addicts returning to a frugal life.
 The perfect way to fight this is to participate in useful activities.
 A person who recovered from the addiction may find solace by exercising, watching movies, and visiting the beach with persons they met at support meetings.

 - Share Your Opinion: If you are thinking about reverting, talk to someone.
 Individuals who support you in recovery might not realize that you are struggling.
 They may only help you when they are aware that you have an issue.
 Sharing also helps you not to feel lonely and can prevent relapse.